 If that was huge then this is mind blowing!
 Jewellery store Kluster Shop managed to increase the conversion rate by 167% and sales went up 271%.
 How did they do it?

 Visitors want to see both detailed product images and real-life examples of using the product.
 They created a feature where hovering the mouse over the product image would display the item worn by the model.

 Here you can see the picture of the speaker in context.
 Do they match your initial impression?

-If you get these points right with images on your e-commerce site then you will be well ahead of the competition.
-If you know any other tips how to make pictures help with conversion rate, please share in the comments!
+If you get these points right with images on your e-commerce site, then you will be well ahead of the competition.
+If you know any other tips how to make pictures help with the conversion rate, please share in the comments!